Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên16/06/2023

-She admitted to abusing nitrous oxide for years, starting when she was 18, and now uses a wheelchair and has pain management.
+She admitted to abusing nitrous oxide for years, starting when she was 18, and now requires a wheelchair and pain control.

 She is now advocating stronger measures for the government to ban the use of laughing gas.

-These tough measures are necessary because many people are unaware of the risks of using it, Ms Kerry-Anne explained.
+Ms Kerry-Anne explained that these tough measures were necessary because many people were unaware of the risks of using it.

 Cô gái cảnh báo: Nghiện khí cười khiến mình phải ngồi xe lăn ở tuổi 26 - Ảnh 1.